What is Brand Advocacy? How do You Build and Drive it?

 The answer is simple: you still need to build a brand reputation.
 Yes, you can have the best product or service, but you will be fighting an uphill battle if your users are unwilling to spread the word about it.

 People who are actively sharing content are not just engaging in self-promotion.
-They are actively promoting the brand, which increases your likelihood of generating more sales.
+They actively promote the brand, increasing your likelihood of generating more sales.

 There are three main reasons why using brand advocacy is beneficial.
 First, it builds credibility.
 Consumers trust recommendations, opinions, and recommendations from peers.
 This means that if a user has a great experience with a brand, they are likely to share that experience.
-It builds trust in your brand and helps reinforce it in the minds of the consumer.
+It builds trust in your brand and helps reinforce it in consumers' minds.

 Second, it helps create a customer base.
 With the growing number of social media sites, it is increasingly difficult for businesses to attract new customers.
-Studies have shown that the average purchase amount decreases as the number of people sharing about a business increases.
+Studies have shown that the average purchase amount decreases as people share about a business increases.

 One of the most significant benefits of brand advocacy is that it allows consumers to make the initial connection with a business.
 It creates the first step in building a relationship between the business and the customer.

 Third, it brings a sense of reward.
-When people share information about a product or a service, they are doing so because they think that it is a positive experience.
+When people share information about a product or a service, they do so because they think that it is a positive experience.

 The truth is that everyone loves receiving positive feedback, especially if it comes from people they trust.
 When someone shares something positive about your brand, it feels great.
 You feel a sense of accomplishment, which can lead to greater productivity.